tharsheblows/tap-mjjwordpressrest/README.md

 # tap-mjjwordpressrest

-`tap-mjjwordpressrest` is a Singer tap which currently gets data from the users and comments endpoints.
+`tap-mjjwordpressrest` is a Singer tap which currently gets data from the users, comments and posts endpoints on a WordPress site which uses the WordPress REST API.

 It is a test tap for playing around with and should not be used in production environments.

 It does not (yet) save state.